However, sometimes it is good to look at it from the server-side, where your website originally starts loading.

 We then enabled caching and ran the site through Pingdom again.
 This time our site scored a 643 ms load time and a 57 ms TTFB.

 So by enabling caching, we were able to reduce our TTFB by a whopping 90%!
 You can read more about Kinsta’s caching.
 We do this at a server-level which means no caching plugins are required.
 If you aren’t using a managed WordPress host, we recommend using a free caching plugin like the Cache Enabler.

 And last but not least, DNS plays a part in TTFB as well.
 It is hard to exactly calculate how much it is affected, but you can still see overall DNS lookup times and see that there are faster and slower providers out there.
 We ran a couple of tests with the SolveDNS speed test tool.
 Here is an example of a domain using NameCheap’s free DNS and the response times.

 And below is an example using Amazon Route 53’s premium DNS.
 As you can see in general, DNS lookup times are much faster with Amazon.
 Typically premium DNS providers will have better speeds.
 Cloudflare is a free one that also has great performance.

 Amazon Route 53 DNS

-There are multitude of other things you could optimize or fix to reduce TTFB, such as database caching, Disk IO, Swap usage, RAM, PHP settings, MySQL settings, network settings, TLS overhead, etc. But the ones mentioned above are fairly easy to implement and will give you the fastest performance boost.
-So the next time someone asks you how to reduce your TTFB, remember that a fast WordPress host, CDN, caching, and DNS all play a huge part.
+There is a multitude of other things you could optimize or fix to reduce TTFB, such as database caching, Disk IO, Swap usage, RAM, PHP settings, MySQL settings, network settings, TLS overhead, etc. But the ones mentioned above are fairly easy to implement and will give you the fastest performance boost.
+So the next time someone asks you how to reduce your TTFB, remember that a fast host, CDN, caching, and DNS all play a huge part.
 Fixing or improving those bottlenecks will do the trick.